-Where is Pennsylvania state in the United States?
+Where is Pennsylvania?
+Location of Pennsylvania in the United States.

 Pennsylvania is located along the East Coast of the United States.
 Though its easternmost border does not directly touch the coastline of the Atlantic Ocean, the state is considered part of the East Coast region.